open-rmf/crossflow/handbook/src/parallelism.md

 ## Spread

 > [!WARNING]
-> At the time of this writing, the spread operation is not yet available for JSON
+> At the time of this writing, the spread operation is not yet available as a JSON
-> diagrams.
+> diagram operation.
 This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).
+> In the meantime it can be put into a JSON diagram with a [section](./workflow_sections.md) builder.

 > [!TIP]
 > A **single node** can be activated **any number of times** simultaneously.